duncanvanzyl/prometheus-announcer/README.md

 // Note: It is probably worth doing something with the returned error value... go pa.DialAndAnnounce(ctx, grpcServer, 1*time.Minute, announceHost, pb.RegisterRequest_APP)
 ```

+## Server
+There is a functional server in `cmd/server`.
+It is intended to be run in docker (or kubernetes).
+Create the image with `make docker-build`.